Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 ### Minimal

-Valorem protocol is minimal, with a single smart contract for clearing and settling business logic.
+Valorem's protocol design is minimal, with a single smart contract for clearing and settling business logic.
 This enables superb execution costs to write and exercise options, along with an ergonomic developer experience.

 ### Composable